georgeflanagin/arachnophile/README.md

     - These will be installed into canonical paths on `/usr/local`.

 - Install SLURM
+    - You may need a slurm user: `useradd -r -m -s /bin/false slurm`
     - `dnf install slurm slurm-slurmd slurm-slurmctld slurm-perlapi slurm-torque munge`  ( **NOTE** the version of slurm must be the same throughout the cluster.)
+    - In the newly created `/etc/slurm/slurm.conf` file, change the SlurmUser to slurm.
     - Create the munge key on Arachne (This is already done, but it seems like a good idea to document it here.)
 ```bash
     dd if=/dev/urandom bs=1 count=1024 > /etc/munge/munge.key